plpxsk/nlp-playgrounds/projects/abstracts/README.md

 # App

-Streamlit app can be installed from `requirements` and previewed locally with `make prev`.
+Streamlit app can be installed from `requirements.txt` and previewed locally with `make prev`.